-In this post, we’ll look at why color psychology is important to you as a designer or marketer, and some general guidelines to follow when it comes to colors and the feelings/emotions associated with them.
+In this post, we’ll look at why color psychology is important to you as a designer (of custom t-shirts or anything else) or marketer, and some general guidelines to follow when it comes to colors and the feelings/emotions associated with them.

 Colors are incredibly important when it comes to marketing, branding, and design.
 It can influence where we look, how we perceive, and what we do once we see something.

 Brands are in an ongoing battle to win the attention of customers, and the time they have to do it is getting shorter and shorter.
 Studies show that customers make their judgment on a product within 90 seconds of interaction with it, and about 62%-90% of that judgment is based on color.